celluloid-demon/package-management-helper-scripts/migration-checklist-fedora-kde.md

 #### Btrfs group

 - minor grub cleanup as per obsidian notes

+	When booting your system, you may have noticed the following error message.
+	error: ../../grub-core/commands/loadenv.c:216:sparse file not allowed.
+	This is because you did not create a separate ext4 /boot partition and instead included it in the btrfs system root.
+GRUB preboot writes to /boot/grub2/grubenv if the boot was successful.
+This error occurs because of the GRUB btrfs.mod driver, unlike ext4, is read-only.
+To resolve this, open the Gnome terminal and execute the following command.
+	`$ sudo grub2-editenv - unset menu_auto_hide`
 - timeshift
 	- WARNING: Timeshift needs a **"flat" subvolume layout** with **no nested subvolumes** (read: with timeshift you cannot, for example, create a `/games` nested subvolume, timeshift will lose track of this subvolume and not honor it - a better practice is to create additional **top-level** subvolumes from live media and mount them directly through fstab).
 	- for easy rollback of `@` - the subvol that your OS is stored on